lindattt/ainfo-project/README.md

 # ainfo-project

-This is the repository for the "Abilità informatiche" final project.
+This is the repository for the Information Technology Tools' final project.

 The GitHub pages based on this project are available at https://lindattt.github.io/ainfo-project/.